If you don't yet have an account with ProSolutions Training, please fill in your first and last name (as you would like them

 Establishing a schedule is key for pre-K and kindergarten students

 Unlike a business executive or transportation professional, kindergarten and pre-K students aren't focused on the clock during their day.
 The events in their lives are marked by what happens and not necessarily when it happens.
 The concept of a schedule may be something they don't fully understand yet.
-According to PBS Parents, some pre-K children may not be ready to juggle several concepts in their head at the same time.
+Some pre-K children may not be ready to juggle several concepts in their head at the same time.
 That's why educators should begin with a simple approach when introducing their class to the idea of a scheduled, organized school day.

-The Center on the Social and Emotional Foundations for Early Learning stated that introducing children to a schedule can help them develop self-control as they start to understand that certain event occur at certain times of the day.
-They learn the importance and benefit of planning as they anticipate activities.
+Head Start Early Learning & Knowledge Center states that introducing children to a schedule can help them feel in control of their environment as they start to understand that certain event occur at certain times of the day.
+They learn the importance and benefit of planning as they know what is happening now and what will happen next.

 It can help a child feel safe and secure when they can anticipate changes in routine.